James B. Duke Professor of Sociology

 Obeidallah, DO, and Burton, LM.
 "Affective ties between mothers and daughters in adolescent childbearing families."
 Conflict and closeness: The formation, functioning, and stability of families.
 Ed.
 J Brooks-Gunn and M Cox.
 Hillsdale, NJ: Lawrence Erlbaum, 1999.

-Burton, LM, and Graham, J. "Neighborhood rhythms and the social activities of adolescent mothers."
-Temporal rhythms in adolescence: Clocks, calendars, and the coordination of daily life.
-Ed.
-R Larson and AC Crouter.
-San Francisco, CA: Jossey-Bass, 1998.
+Burton, LM, and Graham, JE.
+"Neighborhood rhythms and the social activities of adolescent mothers."
+January 1998.
+7-22.

 Burton, LM, and Snyder, AR.
 "The invisible man revisited: Comments on the life course, history, and men's roles in American families."
 Men in families.
 Ed.
 A Booth and AC Crouter.
 Hillsdale, NJ: Lawrence Erlbaum, 1998.